 For the same reason, the usual Appendix B information is not provided for the simultaneous high and low inventory OFOs.

 PG&E very much appreciates the response of the customers and suppliers to balance usage and demand to maintain system inventories within operational levels during the quarter.
-Unfortunately the need for the simultaneous High and Low OFOs has continued into the fourth quarter but PG&E is working very hard to restore system inventory levels such that the need for the simultaneous High and Low OFOs is significantly reduced.

 III.
 OFO EVENTS DURING THE QUARTER

 A. OFO Event Summary